databricks/terraform-provider-databricks/docs/index.md

 ### Authenticating with Databricks CLI credentials

-No configuration options given to your provider will look up configured credentials in `~/.databrickscfg` file.
+If no configuration option is given, the provider will look up configured credentials in `~/.databrickscfg` file.
 It is created by the `databricks configure --token` command.
 Check [this page](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication) for more details.
 The provider uses config file credentials only when `host`/`token` or `azure_auth` options are not specified.
 It is the recommended way to use Databricks Terraform provider, in case you're already using the same approach with [AWS Shared Credentials File](https://www.terraform.io/docs/providers/aws/index.html#shared-credentials-file)